aws-solutions-library-samples/guidance-for-understanding-your-data-lineage-on-amazon-quickSight/README.md

 ### AWS account requirements

-This deployment requires you have an AWS CloudTrail trail enabled in the region you are deployment.
-The trail should have Management Events enabled.
+* This deployment requires you have an AWS CloudTrail trail enabled in the region you are deployment.
+The trail should have Management Events enabled
+* Ensure QuickSight has access to the S3 bucket created by this stack post deployment - https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-S3.html

 ### Supported Regions